 If you try to take them on by yourself, two things can happen:

-- Your claim may be denied in its entirety, because you lack evidence to support your case.
+- Your claim may be denied in its entirety because you lack evidence to support your case.

 There is a concept in every personal injury case called negligence per se.
 Certain things are automatically negligence.
-If you can prove the trucking company broke the law and that it led to your accident, it may be proof of negligence on its own.
+If you can prove the truck company broke the law and that it led to your accident, it may be proof of negligence on its own.

-Therefore, you need an experienced truck accident attorney who knows the Code of Federal Regulations and the evidence they need to obtain to prove that the trucking company violated it.
+Therefore, you need an experienced truck accident attorney who knows the Code of Federal Regulations and the evidence they need to obtain to prove that the truck company violated it.
 Truck accidents have unique rules, heightening your need for a lawyer who knows the regulations and how to uncover violations of them.

 Call a Denver Truck Accident Attorney